 Learn moreThe Mayo A hydro facility has served Yukoners since 1951.
 It was developed to supply electricity to the United Keno Hill Mine at Elsa, about 45 kilometres north of Mayo.
 It also generates power for other Yukon communities via Yukon Energy’s transmission system.
 The Mayo B hydro project, completed in…

 Learn moreFor most of the year, we rely on hydro for our energy supply.
-In 2019, close to 84 percent of the electricity we generated was with hydro.
+In 2020, 86 per cent of the electricity we generated was with hydro.
 However we do use backup diesel generation during power outages, to supplement our hydro in very cold weather, and during droughts.
 As an isolated grid…

 Learn more